tiagompconceicao/PI-2021-G13/covida-api.md

     ```

   - Errors:
-    - 404 (see Common Error Handling section)
+    - 404 and 502 (see Common Error Handling section)

 ---